 depending on your project surface and coloring media.

-paper mask I had cut out over top of it.
-I
+mask I had cut out over the top of it.
+I colored the background by sponging

 |StazOn ink pads: These solvent based inks work just like alcohol inks, showing up vibrantly on tricky slick surfaces such as plastic game tiles.
 You can use them to color